Berry-hub/converter/README.md

+"# small app in tkinter"
-"# most used metric vs. imperial units converter"
+"# the most commonly used metric vs. imperial units converter"